eclipse-sumo/sumo/docs/web/docs/Tools/Turns.md

 until all counting locations have reached their measured count or there are no viable routes (routes which have all their passed counting locations below the input count)

 By setting the option **--weighted**.
 The sampling algorithm is changed.
 For each route a probability value is loaded from the input.
-The probabilty can either be specified explicitly using route attribute 'probability' or implicitly if a route with the same sequence of edges appears multiple times in the the route input.
+The probability can either be specified explicitly using route attribute 'probability' or implicitly if a route with the same sequence of edges appears multiple times in the the route input.
 Sampling will be performed iteratively by
 1) selecting a random viable route sampled by probability

 until all counting locations have reached their measured count or there are no viable routes (routes which have all their passed counting locations below the input count)